ibnuda/fpmortals/manuscript/complete.md

 ~~~~~~~~
   type StateT[F[_], S, A] = IndexedStateT[F, S, S, A]
 ~~~~~~~~

-The implementation of `IndexedStateT` is much as we have studied, with an extra type parameter allowing the input state `S1` and output state `S2` to differ:

 Implementasi dari `IndexedStateT` kurang lebih sama dengan dengan apa yang telah kita pelajari sampai pada bab ini, dengan beberapa tambahan parameter tipe